 They’ve bought some stuff in real life, now time to practice online!
 The Toy Shop Money game is a simple way to practice buying and getting the right change.

 In one mode, the player needs to use coins by adding and subtracting the correct amount of money and buying the toy.
 In the second mode, they need to be counting coins and work out the exact change from the amount given.
-There are different levels, starting with only 1p coins to some more complicated levels.
-In this game the age ranges from 4 to 11 years old.
+There are different levels, starting with only 1 cent coins to some more complicated levels.

 Although a simple game, it helps practice the idea of giving the exact amount and working out the change.
 It’s also a great place to start with very young children who need to practice.
 So next time you go shopping with them, you can get them to work out the change too!